 What Is Paid Sick Leave?

 There are laws in place that govern the accrual of paid sick leave for California employees and how this accrued leave can be used, and these laws can vary, depending on whether the employer is subject to the state or local statute.
 In general terms, California law requires most employers to provide paid sick leave to most employees, with some exceptions, and any eligible employee denied sick leave or discharged for using accrued sick leave may have grounds to file a lawsuit for damages, including payment of the sick leave withheld, administrative penalties and back pay, and may also seek reinstatement to his or her position.
-For more information about paid sick leave laws in California, or to discuss a possible sick leave violation with a California employment law attorney, contact Davtyan PLC today.
+For more information about paid sick leave laws in California, or to discuss a possible sick leave violation with a California employment law attorney, contact Davtyan Law Firm today.

 Who is Eligible for Paid Sick Leave?